eWaterCycle/ewatercycle/docs/hpc_to_cluster.rst

 **1. Open Slurm output log file**

-- Open slurm output log file by double clicking in the file browser or by using a text editor (``vim``) and read the output carefully.
+- Open slurm output log file by double clicking in the file browser or by using a text editor (``nano``) and read the output carefully.

 **2. Create ssh tunnel between local machine and cluster**